Willi Castro Preview, Player Props: Twins vs. Athletics

 Willi Castro At The Plate

-- Castro has 18 doubles, five triples, nine home runs and 28 walks while batting .251.
+- Castro is batting .256 with 18 doubles, five triples, nine home runs and 29 walks.

-- In 27 games this year (25.2%), Castro has picked up an RBI, and in six of those games (5.6%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 27 games this year (25.0%), Castro has picked up an RBI, and in six of those games (5.6%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.